jmce22/pands-project/README.md

 The inclusion of numerical and string data within the dataset gives us a chance to work with both data types.
 The task of analysing each variety of Iris separately, allows the user to practice separating the data into subgroups according to the contents of the 'variety' column.

 The variability of the dataset gives the student some interesting material to work with.
-It is a good dataset on which practice generating summary statistics, and the statistics for the group overall can be compared with the results for the individual species.
+It is a good dataset on which to practice generating interesting summary statistics, with noteworthy differences between the statistics for the group overall and those for the individual species provide

-It is a good-sized dataset to practice producing informative scatterplots and histograms, and testing out the many adjustments and enhancements which can be made to such plots.
+It is also a good-sized dataset to practice producing informative scatterplots and histograms, and testing out the many adjustments and enhancements which can be made to such plots.

+Beyond exploratory data analysis, the iris dataset is used in machine learning, which is a sub-field of artificial intelligence which allows software to become more accurate at predicting outcomes over time, without being explicitly programmed by a human being to become so.
+I will learn more about machine learning further into my Higher Diploma.

 This concludes my project for the Programming and Scripting module.
 I found the module to be a steep learning curve, but I am glad that I persisted with it.
 I have greater confidence in my abilities now to research solutions to a programming assignment or task, and to write up a README file outlining the work I have completed.
 Once I got the hang of creating histograms and plots, I enjoyed experimenting with enhancing the appearance of them.
 I will use these data analysis tools in future, for work and personal use, and I look forward to continuing to improve my knowledge and skills in this area.